SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/disable-eac-access.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## How do you do this?

-### Step 1: Use the Exchange Management Shell to disable access to the EAC
+## Step 1: Use the Exchange Management Shell to disable access to the EAC

-Remember, this step disables access to the EAC on the server for internal and external connections, but still allows users to access their own **Settings** > **Options** page in Outlook on the web.
+Remember, this step disables access to the EAC on the server for internal and external connections, but still allows users to access their own **Settings** \> **Options** page in Outlook on the web.

 To disable access to the EAC on an Exchange server, use the following syntax: